cullm001/Crawl-Dashboard/README.md

    - [GitHub Actions](#github-actions)

 ## Introduction
-Crawl-Dashboard is a dashboard designed to monitor and visualize web crawling activities in real-time.
+CrawlSense is a dashboard designed to monitor and visualize web crawling activities in real-time.
 It tracks various statistics, including crawl performance, resource usage (CPU, memory, bandwidth), and request/response details.
 The dashboard uses Grafana to visualize data stored in a MySQL database.
 This project allows you to see how your web crawlers are performing, identify issues like blocked requests, and analyze overall resource consumption during crawls.

 ## Prerequisites
 1. Install [node.js and npm](https://nodejs.org/en/download/package-manager)